PhrozenIO/PowerRemoteDesktop/README.md

 `AllowPrerelease` is mandatory when current version is marked as a *Prerelease*

-Your command prompt will show the following warning:
+When you run the command, you may see the following warning in your command prompt:

 ```
 Untrusted repository